Semisimple Field Theories Detect Stable Diffeomorphism: Abstract

 We discuss a number of applications, including the constructions of unoriented $4$-dimensional semisimple field theories which can distinguish unoriented smooth structure and oriented higher-dimensional semisimple field theories which can distinguish certain exotic spheres.

-Along the way, we show that dimensional reductions of generalized Dijkgraaf-Witten theories are again generalized Dijkgraaf-Witten theories, we utilize ambidexterity in the rational setting, and we develop techniques related to the $\infty$-categorical M\"obius inversion principle of G\'alvez-Carrillo--Kock--Tonks.
+Along the way, we show that dimensional reductions of finite path integral theories are again finite path integral theories, we utilize ambidexterity in the rational setting, and we develop techniques related to the $\infty$-categorical M\"obius inversion principle of G\'alvez-Carrillo--Kock--Tonks.